 7. Recruit Grandma to take the kids for ice cream or to McDonald’s —or for an extra treat, ask her to take them to the zoo all day.

 8. Enroll the kids in preschool and arrange for you and your spouse to go in late to work once a week.

 9. Take a long lunch once a week on a school day.
 Block off from noon till two or three.
 Write in the calendar: Appointment, R.H.M.
 (Your secretary won’t know it stands for red-hot monogamy.)

 10. Take advantage of those precious hours kids sleep.
 The dishes can wait.
 When Junior nods off, head to the bedroom first, and then go back to responsibilities.
 Or wake each other up in the early morning for sex, or in the middle of the night just start fondling your spouse, and he or she will most likely wake up.
 You’ll get less sleep, but at least you’ll be smiling the next day anyway.

 This article comes from the book, Red-Hot Monogamy: Making Your Marriage Sizzle.
 It is written by Bill and Pam Farrel, and is published by Harvest House Publishers.
 In this book, Bill and Pam Farrel give you practical, personal tips for creating the kind of sex life that really works.
 Whether you and your spouse are newlyweds, a mature couple still young at heart, or somewhere in between —this book offers hundreds of ideas to fan the flame of love.
 It also gives you an understanding of your spouse that will inspire romance and passion to fuel every aspect of your lives.

 — AND —

-If you need another idea that might work better for you, Thehappywivesclub.com web site gives a great tip that works well for many couples with young children:
+If you need another idea that might work better for you, Thehappywivesclub.com web site gives a great tip.
+It especially works well for many couples with young children: